Generic Name: cefotetan

 What other drugs will affect cefotetan?

-Tell your doctor about all other medications you use, especially another injected antibiotic, such as:
+Tell your doctor about all your other medicines, especially another injected antibiotic.

 Where can I get more information?